eurocat2k/jqvscroll_widget/doc/readme.md

 ### 4.3 Intentionally close

 Simply click on any element in the opened list with mouse context button.
+No selection will occur.

 *-zg-*